LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/start.rst

 .. warning::

-    For each way, please keep in mind that the programm will use every core of your processor and **can't be manually stopped**.
+    For each way, please keep in mind that the programm will use every core of your processor and **can't be manually stopped** (the only way is to kill the parent processus).
 Try to increment the complexity of the simulation progressively.
 1000 photons is the maximum recommanded for the first try.

 Guided